The Simpsons Is Going Anime For A Death Note Tribute, And It Looks...Good?

 Some screenshots have also been released, giving us a good look at anime Homer and Marge as well:

-If your first thought was, “Wow, that looks a lot better than I was expecting,” you are not alone!
-But there’s a very good reason this looks so authentic to the source material: this segment has been animated by Korean studio DR Movie, who have a long history of helping out behind the scenes on various American and Japanese properties.
-These have ranged from The Animatrix to Justice League to, most importantly in this case, the Death Note anime series itself.
+If your first thought was “wow, that looks a lot better than I was expecting”, you are not alone!
+But there’s a very good reason this looks so authentic to the source material: this segment has been animated by Korean studio DR Movie, who have a long history of helping out behind the scenes on various American and Japanese properties, ranging from The Animatrix to Justice League to, most importantly in this case, the Death Note anime series itself.

 Log in to comment on this story!Log in